Odd Thomas (film): Production

 Anton Yelchin was attached to star in the film early on.
-Summers said that Yelchin was his only choice to play Odd Thomas.
+Sommers said that Yelchin was his only choice to play Odd Thomas.
 Early casting announcements included 50 Cent as Shamus Cocobolo as well as Lily Collins and Tim Robbins none of whom ultimately ended up appearing in the film.
 Production began in May 2011 in Santa Fe, New Mexico and Albuquerque.

 Dean Koontz himself enjoyed the film saying "It is so wonderful that I am whacked flat by happiness."

 The film wrapped in 2011 but was delayed.
 In July 2013, it was reported that the release of the film had been delayed because of legal action by Two Out of Ten Productions against Outsource Media Group and others for breach of contract.
 The suit alleges that $25 million should have been spent on prints and advertising to support a release of Odd Thomas in the U.S., and another $10 million to partially refinance certain loans.

 Reception

 Critical response

 Odd Thomas received mixed reviews from film critics.
 Rotten Tomatoes gives it a rating of 38% rating based on reviews from 47 critics, with an average score of 5.2/10.
 The site's critical consensus states: "Anton Yelchin is the right man for the title role, but Odd Thomas suffers from a jumbled tone."
 Metacritic gives it a score of 45 out of 100, based on reviews from 11 critics, indicating "mixed or average reviews".

-Brian Tallerico for RogerEbert.com gave it one and a half stars calling it "a film that's going through the motions with too little character, style, or atmosphere to keep it engaging."
-Dennis Harvey for Variety said the film "is neither witty nor macabre enough to pull off Koontz’s balance of elements in cinematic terms.
-So it winds up coming off as just another CGI-laden ride that’s at once overstuffed and undernourished."
-John DeFore of The Hollywood Reporter found the script felt rushed and while the cast was enjoyable "Odd Thomas just doesn't leave us with much desire to return there."
+Brian Tallerico for RogerEbert.com gave it one and a half stars calling it "a film that's going through the motions with too little character, style, or atmosphere to keep it engaging".
+Dennis Harvey for Variety said the film "is neither witty nor macabre enough to pull off Koontz's balance of elements in cinematic terms.
+So it winds up coming off as just another CGI-laden ride that's at once overstuffed and undernourished."
+John DeFore of The Hollywood Reporter found the script felt rushed and while the cast was enjoyable "Odd Thomas just doesn't leave us with much desire to return there".

-Drew Taylor for IndieWire gave the film a B and called it "the best Koontz adaptation, by a fairly considerable margin."
+Drew Taylor for IndieWire gave the film a B and called it "the best Koontz adaptation, by a fairly considerable margin".